 Disclaimer: The Standard Disclaim applies…

-AN: I'm glad to see that there a few of you that are interested in this.
-Here's the next instalment.
+AN: Here's the next instalment.
 I hope you enjoy.

 Warnings: Mentions of abuse.

 It had been the longest day Shinta could ever remember.

 All at once, everything changed.
 He had a new mentor, a new home, a new name…

 But I am still me, he told himself, firmly.

 He struggled to keep up with the long strides of the man who was holding his hand.
 A part of him wanted to pull away – the man was as much a stranger to him than anyone else.
 At the same time, the feeling of security in the power of his grip was overwhelming.
 It had been a while since Shinta…er, Kenshin, had felt that way.
 He was reminded of his father and with a pang, he found himself missing the man severely.

 He had to remind himself that yet again, he was at the mercy of someone else.

 To say he was scared was not adequate enough.

 He was terrified.